 - Joint debugging sessions

-Now that technological onboarding is running smoothly and the teams are equipped with the right tools, the next step is to address the cultural aspects.
-After all, nearshoring not only means mastering the technology, but also understanding how different cultures influence collaboration.
-In Belgrade, for example, Serbian culture plays a major role when it comes to team dynamics and working methods.
-In my next blog, I will therefore discuss the cultural characteristics and influences in Belgrade and how these can affect everyday working life.
+Now that the technology onboarding is running smoothly and the teams are equipped with the right tools, the next step is to address the cultural aspects as well.
+After all, nearshoring is not only about mastering the technology, but also about understanding how different cultures influence collaboration .
+In Belgrade, for example, Serbian culture plays a major role when it comes to team dynamics and way of working.
+In my next blog, I will therefore discuss the cultural peculiarities and influences in Belgrade and how these can influence everyday working life.

 Do you have any other additions?
 As already emphasized in my other blog post: Communication is key.
-Regular feedback, especially face to face, team building and mutual support are once again the key to success.
+Regular feedback, especially face-to-face, team building and mutual support are again the key to success.

-And of course: if you need support with implementation or cultural integration, we will be happy to assist you with our expertise.
-I look forward to hearing your experiences and input!
+And of course: If support is needed with implementation or cultural integration, we are happy to provide our expertise.
+I am looking forward to your experiences and inputs!